snabbco/snabb/src/apps/vlan/README.md

 ## VlanMux

-Despite the name, VlanMux can act both as a multiplexer, i.e. receive packes from multiple different inputs, add a VLAN tag and send them out onto one, as well as receiving packets from a "trunk" interface and demultiplex it over many interfaces based on the VLAN tag of the received packet.
+Despite the name, VlanMux can act both as a multiplexer, i.e. receive packets from multiple different inputs, add a VLAN tag and send them out onto one, as well as receiving packets from a "trunk" interface and demultiplex it over many interfaces based on the VLAN tag of the received packet.